pisuthd/kilodex/README.md

 - **Private but auditable settlement**
 - **Gradual decentralization without compromising institutional standards**

-The protocol is designed to support multiple privacy-preserving blockchains over time, starting with Aleo.
+The protocol is designed to support multiple privacy-preserving blockchains over time, starting with **Aleo**.
 By leveraging technologies such as **zPass**, individual liquidity providers can selectively permit traders who meet specific regulatory criteria—such as KYC/AML status, jurisdiction, or entity type—without revealing identities or sensitive data on-chain.

 ## Highlighted Features